telstra/MessagingAPI-SDK-python/README.md

 ### Fetch all Virtual Numbers

-Fetch all Virtual Numbers currently assigned to your account..
+Fetch all Virtual Numbers currently assigned to your account.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/getNumbers>.

 The function `telstra.messaging.v3.virtual_number.get_all` can be used to get the all virtual numbers associated to your account.
 It takes the following arguments:

 - `limit`: Tell us how many results you want us to return, up to a maximum of 50.
 - `offset`: Use the offset to navigate between the response results.
   An offset of 0 will display the first page of results, and so on.
 - `filter`: Filter your Virtual Numbers by tag or by number.

 Raises `telstra.messaging.v3.exceptions.VirtualNumbersError` if anything goes wrong.